ELO's Greatest Hits

-ELO's Greatest Hits is a compilation by the Electric Light Orchestra (ELO), released 23 November 1979.
+ELO's Greatest Hits is a compilation by the Electric Light Orchestra (ELO), released on 23 November 1979.
 Despite being released after the album Discovery, this album omitted the band's most recent hits, "Don't Bring Me Down" and "Shine a Little Love".

 The album sleeve art features a letter written by the band's co-founder and leader, Jeff Lynne, describing the '73–'78 period and the recording of each of the songs.